houtianze/bypy/README.md

 This program uses the REST APIs to access the files at Baidu PCS.
 You can list, download, upload, compare, sync-up/down, etc.

 Quick start:
+To get help and a list of available commands:
 ```
 bypy.py
 ```

-to get help and a list of available commands
+To get more details about certain command:

 ```
 bypy.py help <command>
 ```

-to get more details about certain command
+List files at (App's) root directory at Baidu PCS:
 ```
 bypy.py list
 ```
-will give you the list of files at (App's) root directory at Baidu PCS

 To sync up to the cloud (from the current directory):
 ```